 However, Phoenix seemed to accept that he had a problem.
 While filming the movie Dark Blood in Utah and New Mexico in 1993, he reportedly stayed sober for two months.
 But his sobriety wouldn’t last.

-Scala Productions/Sluizer FilmsRiver Phoenix in his last film, Dark Blood, which was released nearly 20 years after his death.
+Scala Productions/Sluizer FilmsRiver Phoenix in his last film, Dark Blood, which was eventually released nearly 20 years after his death.

 Because Phoenix wasn’t needed for a certain night shoot that October, director George Sluizer allowed him to return to California.
 “I’m going back to the bad, bad town,” Phoenix said.